Ardemium/InsideJob/README.md

 #### Through CMD

-Services running from outside the Windows System32 directory are more likely to be third-party or non-standard, which could pose security risks.
+Services running from outside the Windows System32 directory are more likely to be third-party or non-standard.
 Use the following command to identify them:

 ```bash
 wmic service get name,displayname,pathname | findstr /i /v "C:\\Windows\\System32\\"